 The landfill is located in the NW 1/2 of the SE 1/4 of Section 6, Township 48 North, Range 25 West, approximately 4 miles west of the power plant in Marquette Township, Marquette County, Michigan.
-The landfill is permitted by the Michigan Department of Environmental Quality (MDEQ) under Construction Permit No. 0400 dated February 27, 2002, and Operating License 9380 issued on April 3, 2014.
+The landfill is permitted by the Michigan Department of Environmental Quality (MDEQ) under Construction Permit No. 0400 dated February 27, 2002, and the current Operating License.
 Figure 1 - Site Location Figure, shows the location of the landfill relative to the power plant and the City of Marquette, Michigan.
-Cell 1 of Landfill No. 3 was constructed in the 2003 construction season.
-Due to plant operations and the beneficial use of the ash the landfill was not placed into service until October 8, 2005.
+Cell 1 of Landfill No. 3 was constructed in the 2003 construction season and placed into service on October 8, 2005.
 Cell 2 of Landfill No. 3 was constructed during the 2007 construction season and placed into service on October 10, 2008.
 The perimeter slopes of Cell 1 were closed during the 2014 construction season.

 GEI was retained to perform an annual inspection of the landfill in compliance with § 257.84(b) Annual inspections by a qualified professional engineer.
-The inspection was performed on November 30, 2015.
+The inspection was performed on November 17, 2016.
 Copies of the site location figure, landfill inspection form, existing site conditions drawing, and landfill inspection photo log are appended to this letter-report and constitute the entirety of the report.